boddeti21/boddeti21/README.md

 - 🔭 I’m currently working as SQL Database Administrator in [Dassault Systems](https://www.3ds.com/)

-- 🌱 I’m currently passionate in learning Machine Learning & Data Analytics
+- 🌱 I’m passionate in learning Machine Learning & Data Analytics

 - ⚡ Fun fact: When I’m not diving into data, you can find me experimenting with data-driven recipes in the kitchen, blending my love for analytics with culinary creativity!